rocketship88/expression-calculator-tcl-extension/advanced.md

 The expression evaluator can be extended with new functions in **3 simple steps**.

+**CAUTION there are conditional debug statements out past column 180** Be careful not to place anything inside those lines.
+They are there so as not to obscure the view of the code.

 ## Requirements

 - Function names must be 2-5 characters